Dutchmans Breeches (Dicentra cucullaria) is a plant that blooms very early in the year from March through to May.

-Grow the plants in medium leaf fertile soil, moist and well drained, and provide a shading range from partial to full shade.
+Grow in medium leaf fertile soil, moist and well drained, and provide a shading range from partial to full shade.

 Remember to keep them well watered.

-Dutchmans Breeches dos not have any leaf bearing stems.
+Dutchmans Breeches do not have any leaf bearing stems.
 Instead, the leaves rise straight from the base, and are finely divided.